thedarkknight99/Technocolabs-final-project/README.md

 Enter the relevant values in the form field and click Predict.
 You will get the prediction depicting the genre.

 # Link to the website?
-Sure here you go: {Music Genre Predict}(https://ml-music-genre-classification.herokuapp.com/)
+Sure here you go: [Classify Music Genre](https://ml-music-genre-classification.herokuapp.com/)